leon-vv/Traceon/generate_docs/pages/einzel-lens.md

 ## Solving for the field

-Solving for the field is now just a matter of calling the `traceon.solver.solve_direct` function.
-The `traceon.field.Field` class returned provides methods for calculating the resulting potential and electrostatic field, which we can subsequently use to trace electrons.
+Solving for the field is now just a matter of calling the `voltrace.solver.solve_direct` function.
+The `voltrace.field.Field` class returned provides methods for calculating the resulting potential and electrostatic field, which we can subsequently use to trace electrons.

 ```Python